NCL Home > Documentation > Graphics > Resources

 RasterFill

 ContourPlot generates a representation of the data by individually assigning colors to the elements of a two-dimensional array of rectangular cells (a raster array) superimposed on an area bounding the data grid.
 With raster mode, only solid fill is possible, and therefore resources related to fill pattern specification have no effect.
 The color of each cell is determined based on the fill color assigned to the data value at the cell's location.
 If cnRasterSmoothingOn is set True, the data value for each raster cell is interpolated from the values of data grid cells in the neighborhood.
 Otherwise, each raster cell is assigned the color associated with the grid cell within which the greatest proportion of its area lies.
-Cells of a raster fill plot cannot be transparent.
-If a fill index of Transparent is set for any cell of a raster fill plot, the Background color will be used instead.

 The following resources can be used to control fill features when cnFillMode is set to RasterFill: